Psychology and Business

 Final year

 In addition to completing your final year project, you will study a series of core modules as well as getting the opportunity to select from a range of optional modules in both psychology and business topics.
-Core modules: Final Year Project, Critical Social Psychology, Child Development, Strategic HRM, and Employment Law for HRM.
+Core modules: Final Year Project, Social Psychology, Lifespan Development, Strategic HRM, and Employment Law for HRM.

 For more information, please visit our website.